TommasoGhilardi/DevStart/source/Psychopy.rst

     winning_sound.play()
     core.wait(2)
-    loosing_sound.play()
+    losing_sound.play()

 Great now we have played our two sounds!!

 .. note::

    When playing a sound the script will continue and will not wait for the sound to have finished playing.
-So if you play two sounds one after without waiting the two sund will play overlapping.
-That's why we have use ``core.wait(2)``, this tells psychopy to wait 2 seconds after starting to play the sound.
+So if you play two sounds one after without waiting the two sounds will play overlapping.
+That's why we have used ``core.wait(2)``, this tells PsychoPy to wait 2 seconds after starting to play the sound.

 Create a trial:
 ---------------

-Now let’s try to put everything we have learned in one place and present one rewarding and one non-rewarding trial: - we present the fixation for 1s - we present one of the two cue for 3s - we present the reward or the non-reward depending on the cue for 2s.
+Now let’s try to put everything we have learned in one place and present one rewarding and one non-rewarding trial: - we present the fixation for 1s - we present one of the two cues for 3s - we present the reward or the non-reward depending on the cue for 2s.

 In the end we also close the window.